Transigence/vcut/manual.md

 `vcut <infile> cutpoints... -k keepers...`

 The second method will tell vcut to keep only certain segments demarcated by the cut points you provide.
 All cut points are specified with a standard-ISO-like time notation such as `00:12:34` or `00:12:34.567`.
 You must use hours, minutes, and seconds for each point.
-Using only two has strange behavior like specifying hours and seconds.
-Note that since *ffmpeg* will cut the file at the nearest keyframe, specifiying milliseconds or microseconds (six digits after the decimal) -- also technically legal -- will be lost precision.
+Using only two fields has strange and likely unwanted behavior, such as specifying hours and seconds.
+Note that since *ffmpeg* will cut the file at the nearest I-frame, specifiying milliseconds or microseconds (six digits after the decimal) -- also technically legal -- will be lost precision.

 You can also just get the job itself in the form of text output to the console with the `-j` flag.